The Reason For Your Season

 My Favorite Socks

-Well, I actually have several pairs of favorite socks.
-I’m a sock person, and I like when they have personality.
+Well, I have several pairs of favorite socks.
+I’m a sock person, and I like when they have personalities.

 I even have a pair of socks that bear the faces of my two dogs.

-But I absolutely adore socks that have motivational or quirky sayings on them.
+But I adore socks that have motivational or quirky sayings on them.

 Here’s an example (with one word blurred out, for any easily-offended or young, impressionable readers out there.)

 I also have a pair of socks that say “B*tches Get Stuff Done”.
-I wear them when I want to feel especially motivated.
+I wear them when I want to feel incredibly motivated.

 Because achieving your dreams won’t always be easy.
 Sure, there can be good luck involved.
 But for the most part, you’ll need to work for it.

 Or maybe for you, it’s a lucky hat, or t-shirt, or favorite high-tops, or lipstick.

 Whatever it is that keeps you motivated — along with your ultimate “Why”.
 These are the things that will keep you moving forward.